SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 2. Check if name differs in database vs active list
 3. Determine if restaurant was deleted or never migrated

+#### Wok Bistro Noodles Bar and Grill (TEST) (1615 Orleans Blvd.)
+**Status:** ❌ NOT FOUND
+**Date:** 2025-11-03

+**Issue:** Restaurant listed in Restaurants-active.md but does not exist in menuca_v3.restaurants table.
+- Note: Name includes "(TEST)" - may be a test restaurant that was never migrated
+- Searched for variations: "Wok Bistro", "Wok", "Bistro" - no matches found
+- Found other "Wok" restaurants but none match this name/address

+**Action Taken:** None - restaurant does not exist in database.

+**Resolution Needed:**
+1. Verify if this test restaurant should be in database
+2. Check if name differs in database vs active list
+3. Determine if test restaurant was intentionally excluded from migration

 ---

 ### Restaurants with Status Corrected